sciZer0/7/v/README.md

 Fundamental Problem 4 is that for now, each of the existing blockchains is unable to start decreasing its native token's total supply.

+For example, the Bitcoin blockchain will stop printing its native token Bitcoin only at 2140 (in 118 years),  and will never start decreasing its native token's total supply.

+Any other blockchain will at best start decreasing its native token's total supply maybe at one day in the future.

 Ideally, a blockchain must start decreasing its native token's total supply from day one.

 The U blockchain ideally solves this problem from day one.